McDonald's Japan hikes prices in city centres as costs bite

 McDonald's, Japan's largest fast-food chain, has led the way with three price increases across all outlets since March 2022, including the latest one in January.

-McDonald's said the latest round of hikes would range from 10 to 90 yen per item or set.
-The delivery price of a Big Mac would rise to 590 yen ($4.16) from 540 yen, it said in a press release.
+McDonald's said the latest round of hikes would range from ¥10 to ¥90 per item or set.
+The delivery price of a Big Mac would rise to ¥590 (US$4.16) from ¥540, it said in a press release.

 The yen has fallen to 141.81 to the dollar, from around 133 at the beginning of the year.